abitofalchemy/Frienso/FriensoAlpha/README.md

 * Cache the coreF group current locations and show those until we can update them from cloud Try to make this work at searchviewcontroller or at FriensoQuickCircle ...
-* Cache Resources and update if new from Parse!

 * Handle Parse time-outs
     Trap parse calls to the network - network outage